 In Wales, Scotland and Northern Ireland, agricultural workers have separate pay rates set by each country's Agricultural Wages Board.

-All employees have the right to be given a document setting out how their pay is calculated.
+All workers have the right to be given a document setting out how their pay is calculated.
 If you think you're not getting what you are entitled to, try talking to your employer, who may have made a simple mistake.
 If this doesn't help, or if you don't want to speak to your employer, you can contact Acas or (for Northern Ireland) The Labour Relations Agency for help.